 - If the issue is not detected and not resolved by any of the above means, reinstalling Windows can help.
 A clean install will remove all the system errors and hopefully fix the problem.

-- If none of these steps resolve your issue, then the faulty hardware might be the reason, you need to take it to a local technician to replace the faulty part.
+- If none of these steps resolve your issue, then the faulty hardware might be the reason, you need to take it to a local technician to replace the faulty part and this will fix blue screen death error in windows.